In my many years of working with young children, there is one question I hear frequently from parents and teachers:

 - The third is a key relationship skill that will make your child a better listener.

-Also, in this session I’ll show you how to do a quick survey of home and school environments to uncover obstacles to listening.
+In this session you’ll also learn how to do a quick survey of home and school environments to uncover obstacles to listening.

-Plus I’ll show you how to build your relationship with children, so they will want to listen to you.
+Plus you’ll discover how to build your relationship with children, so they will want to listen to you.

-In this webinar you’ll receive a bonus gift and you’ll be able to send me your questions for a personal reply.
+In this instant webinar you’ll get a gift, and you’ll be able to send me your questions for a personal reply.

-I look forward to having you in this webinar session.
+I look forward to having you in this instant webinar session.
+See you in a jiffy!